 Understanding military culture and the ways military service and deployments impact couples is critical when providing counseling to military-connected clients.

-Military and Veteran Couples: Elements of the Assessment Process
+Military-Connected Couples: Elements of the Assessment Process

 This training provides military and civilian mental health providers with information about key elements of the assessment process when treating military and Veteran couples.
 The components of an initial assessment will be reviewed with a specific focus on how aspects of military culture impact their relationships.
 In addition, a variety of assessment tools will be presented including self-report measures and genograms.